AnthelI/Playhub/README.md

 * Extra Metadata Loader

 ### Customization
-* Head to the Constant.xaml file
+* Head to the Constants.xaml file

 ### Credits:
 * Huge thanks to Andrea Sgarro (ZazaMastro) for all the designs